 There is no costly pyramid structure at Susman

 Godfrey.
-The litigation star has 102 partners and associates in
+The litigation star has more than 100 attorneys in four

-four offices-its Houston headquarters and rapidly growing offices
+offices-its Houston headquarters and rapidly growing offices in Los

-in Los Angeles, New York, and Seattle.
-With its legal firepower,
+Angeles, New York, and Seattle.
+With its legal firepower, the firm

 Theater of Law